-Aged 61, joined our Group in September 1994.
-He was appointed as our executive Director on 9 July 2015 and concurrently serves as the vice-chairman of our Board.
+Aged 62, joined our Group in September 1994.
+He was appointed as our executive Director on 9 July 2015 and concurrently serves as the vice chairman of our Board.
 Mr. Chan is responsible for strategic planning, overall corporate and business development of our Group.
-He also serves as a director of all subsidiaries of our Group.
+He also serves as a director of all major subsidiaries of our Group.

-Mr. Chan has over twenty years of experience in the construction industry.
+Mr. Chan has over thirty years of experience in the construction industry.
 He was admitted as a member of the Chartered Institute of Building in March 1984.

 Currently, Mr. Chan is an executive director, the vice chairman and the managing director of CAGL and he also holds directorship in most of the major subsidiaries of CAGL.
-He is also an executive director of Hon Kwok.
+He is also an executive director of Hon Kwok Land Investment Company, Limited (stock code: 160, "Hon Kwok").
 CAGL and Hon Kwok are both listed on the Main Board of the Stock Exchange.